 Western Union’s results

-- Whilst the strong dollar has hurt WU’s top line revenue (especially from Argentina), its digital business and white-label deals are mostly making up for this.
+- While the strong dollar has hurt WU’s top line revenue (especially from Argentina), its digital business and white-label deals are mostly making up for this.

 - Overall consumer-to-consumer revenues grew by 1%.
 Digital grew 16%, and cross-border digital as a segment was up 25%.
 Westernunion.com’s rollout to 75 countries is helping to drive this growth.